oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/serverless-lakehouse/files/Workload_Architecture_Document_LH4HR.md

 -   Unit test of the data loading processes.
 -   Unit test of the OAC reports and visualizations.
 -   Deployment in Production environment.
--   Handover sessions to ${doc.customer.name}'s System Integrator partner and to ${doc.customer.name}'s IT Department.
+-   Handover sessions to A Company Making Everything's System Integrator partner and to A Company Making Everything's IT Department.

 ## Recommended Activities